cornell-zhang/uptune/README.md

 ### Quick Start

+#### 1. Autotune Quartus Tool Options

-Here is a quick example to walk you through the basic usage of uptune APIs.
+Here is a quick example to walk you through the basic usage of uptune python APIs.
 Intel Quartus is a EDA tool that compiles RTL design into FPGA bitstream.
 In this example we explore through the design space of Quartus tool options to maximize the clock frequency of the generated bitstream.

 ```python
 import uptune as ut